UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 Open Terminal/Git Bash, if you do not have it open already.
 First we'll need to navigate to our un-report directory.

-Let's start by print our current working directory and listing the items in the directory, to see where we are.
+Let's start by printing our current working directory and listing the items in the directory, to see where we are.
 ```
 pwd
 ls